etternagame/etterna/Docs/Crashpad.md

     ```

     - `-o Etterna.dsym`: A `.dSYM` on macOS is an Xcode debugging symbol folder.
 This option lets us
       choose the output folder.
-We include this, otherwise the folder will be generated in the
+We include this, otherwise, the folder will be generated in the
       `Etterna.app/Contents/MacOS/` folder.

     - `Etterna.app/Contents/MacOS/Etterna` is the actual binary of Etterna. macOS `.app` folders